mndpln/IBM_Data_Science/README.md

 # IBM Data Science Professional Certification

-Repository for the capstone project of the IBM Data Science Professional Certification Course.
+This repository is for the IBM Data Science Professional Certification.